-The American Geological Institute is now accepting advance orders for the 2011 Earth Science Week Toolkit, which contains educational materials for all ages that correspond to this year's theme of "Our Ever-Changing Earth."
-The Toolkit will be sent in August 2011.
+The American Geosciences Institute (AGI) is now accepting advance orders for the Earth Science Week 2013 Toolkit.
+The Toolkit contains educational materials for all ages that correspond to this year's event theme, "Mapping Our World."

-The American Geological Institute (AGI) is pleased to announce the theme of Earth Science Week 2011 will be "Our Ever-Changing Earth."
-This year's event will engage the public in actively learning about the varied and interconnected natural processes that shape our planet over time.
+The American Geosciences Institute (AGI) is pleased to announce that the theme of Earth Science Week 2013 will be "Mapping Our World."
+This year's event will promote awareness of the many exciting uses of maps and mapping technologies in the geosciences.

 The American Geosciences Institute (AGI) is accepting nominations for the Edward C. Roy Award for Excellence in Earth Science Teaching.
 Given annually, this award is presented to one full-time K-8 teacher in the U.S. or U.K. whose excellence and innovation in the classroom elevates students, understanding of the Earth and its many processes.